intel/intel-extension-for-transformers/workflows/gptj_textgen_finetune/README.md

 This example demonstrates an end-end LLM fine-tuning workflow using [Glue MNLI](https://huggingface.co/datasets/glue/viewer/mnli/train) dataset and [LoRA](https://arxiv.org/abs/2106.09685) (Low-Rank Adaptation) technique to optimize the fine-tuning time.

+This workflow runs on Intel Xeon CPU platform and has been verified on Intel 4th Gen Xeon CPU.

 ### Dataset
 The MNLI dataset consists of pairs of sentences, a premise and a hypothesis.
 The task is to predict the relation between the premise and the hypothesis, which can be:
 Entailment: the premise entails the hypothesis,